- Early Childhood STEP helps the parents of children from birth to six years

 No training is required to lead a STEP group, if you are a member of the helping professions (i.e. counselors, social workers).
 The Leader's Resource Guide has extensive instructions for each STEP session.

-However, to maximize your leadership role with STEP, workshops are available.
-These one day events offer NBCC and CFLE credits and provide examples and practice with leading STEP programs.
-To view the current list of STEP workshop sites, or to get additional information, visit the STEP Workshop page.
+However, to maximize your leadership role with STEP, online training is available.
+To get additional information, visit the STEP Workshop page.

 3. How current are the STEP materials?